GabriellaAH/MovieDataBase/README.md

+# Router version

+## round 2

+### Changes:
+  - Add react-router-dom
+  - refactor the code
+  - removed unnecessarily states and props

+The main difference between this and the master version is props and state.
+The idea behind the master version was to store everything in the same place (MovieMain -> state) and pass to the component as a property.
+This version reducate this unnecessary inheritance.
+What is the benefit of this concept?
+When we mutate the state, don't need to re-render everything only those components what did change.

 This project like to demonstrate how can we write a code with different levels. starting from the "just work" and later add more practical functions.